 I’ve been making kimchi on a frequent basis now for almost three years.
 Each time I make kimchi, I tweak the recipe.
 I’ll add something new or take something out.
-Then I’ll increase or reduce the quantity of other ingredients.
+Then I’ll increase or reduce the number of other ingredients.
 I play with the salt level and the spiciness.
 My tweaking has landed me on a new recipe which I am calling Kimchi 2.0.

 As great as my old kimchi recipes have been, this one is has a more complex flavor.
 I love it and some of the early feedback I’ve gotten from friends has been very positive.